aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

-We have large craniums, but they are not infinite, the real-estate in the brain is limited, and if a specific network pattern is not being used it could be pruned back; its volume, resources and cells commandeered to map another thought, memory or behavior.
+We have large craniums, but they are not infinite, the real-estate in the brain is limited, and if a specific network pattern is not being used it could be pruned back; its volume, resources and cells commandeered to map another memory.
 Your brain organizes its neurons using adversarial competition, so if a memory network doesn't have a signature that expresses utility, it could very well be cannibalized to map another set of ideas.
 At least it looks this way from the outside.
-Maybe all that is happening is that the sand on that part of the beach has been re-organized by many many different thoughts, many different wave-fronts impressing their patterns onto the sand.
+Maybe all that is happening is that the sand on that part of the beach has been re-organized by many many different thoughts, many different wave-fronts impressing their patterns onto that patch of sand.

 This process is largely passive, mysterious and outside of our conscious control.
-The brain's pruning and plasticity mechanism can't determine what you think of as being consciously important; they use an emergent recipe brought to us by evolution, it optimizes for your survival; based on emotional queues, when the network was fired last, where a network is situated in the brain, not to mention many other factors.
+The brain's pruning and plasticity mechanism can't determine what you think of as being consciously important; they use an emergent recipe brought to us by evolution, it optimizes for your survival; it is based on emotional queues, when the network was fired last, where a network is situated in the brain, not to mention many other factors.

 To save a trained skill, and its neural pattern from oblivion, we need to activate it from time to time.
 This will not guarantee that you won't lose your